With a pen stroke, Mississippi drops Confederate-themed flag

-Republican Gov. Tate Reeves on Tuesday signed the historic bill that takes the 126-year-old state flag out of law, immediately removing official status for the banner that has been a source of division for generations.
+Republican Gov. Tate Reeves signed the historicbill Tuesday at the Governor’s Mansion, immediately removing official status for the 126-year-old banner that has been a source of division for generations.

-“This is not a political moment to me but a solemn occasion to lead our Mississippi family to come together, to be reconciled, and to move on,” Reeves said in a statement.
+“This is not a political moment to me but a solemn occasion to lead our Mississippi family to come together, to be reconciled and to move on,” Reeves said on live TV just before the signing.
 “We are a resilient people defined by our hospitality.
 We are a people of great faith.
 Now, more than ever, we must lean on that faith, put our divisions behind us, and unite for a greater good.”

-Mississippi has faced increasing pressure to change its flag since protests against racial injustice have focused attention on Confederate symbols.
+Mississippi has faced increasing pressure to change its flag since protests against racial injustice have focused attention on Confederate symbols in recent weeks.

 A broad coalition of legislators on Sunday passed the landmark legislation to change the flag, capping a weekend of emotional debate and decades of effort by Black lawmakers and others who see the rebel emblem as a symbol of hatred.